New album – now available!

 A rhythmic bass line by Brice Soniano, supportive yet lightweight and precise can, for example, carry some jumpy lines of Christian Mendoza while the alto of Ben Sluijs from there tries to twist in the air.
 The trio can suddenly split into duos, drawn-out meditative solo moments, energetic trio improvisations …

 A large part of the repertoire consists of lyrical melodies and strong harmonic written compositions, though there is always the possibility and the necessity to be able to let go these more solid forms.
-This way of working and playing has been successfully recorded on their first, very well received vinyl release (el NEGOCITO Records eNR009), and a further thorough way of working with many compositional material will be released on CD and vinyl in 2015.
+This way of working and playing has been successfully recorded on their first, very well received vinyl release (el NEGOCITO Records eNR009), and a further thorough way of working with compositions can be heard on the most recent album ‘Rainy Days on the common land’.